Why here? Why now? Why at all?

 As mentioned in my initial blog post, with regard to this art project, I was gradually waking up into a world not of my choosing.
 I had experienced heartache losing my love like sand through my fingers, I had been diagnosed with a double whammy illness.
 Two other key people I had felt an attachment to disappeared through changes within their own lives and I found myself feeling quite alone, lost, afraid and full with grief and confusion.
-I felt deeply sad and my heart ached for a long time trying to analyse and make sense of all that had happened between my health, lost love and a close friend.
+I felt deeply sad and my heart ached for a long time trying to analyse and make sense of all that had happened.
 I believed that somehow by continually analysing and reanalysing I would discover some sort of magic equation that would bring everything back as it was.
 I also applied this thinking to my health, if I ate the right food, if I exercised more, if I learned more and more about the ins and outs of neurological science that somehow I would win with this ‘thing’.
-Of course there is no magic equation and we cannot hide from our reality as much as we all try.
+Of course there is no magic equation and we cannot hide from our reality as much as we try.
 I was slowly drowning in realisation of hard unwanted truths and struggling to find a float.
-I wrote a poem (first public poetic share) which very much emulated my sense of feeling around the loss and unwelcome changes: The Thief in the Night
+I wrote a poem (first public poetic share) which very much emulated my sense of feeling around the loss of love and the unwelcome change: The Thief in the Night

 I am one for using music to help understand my emotional world and at this time the song “Human” by Delta Goodrem was my go to https://youtu.be/lC8x8KwID4w.